Contatto Editoriale:

 If the driver corrects the speed, the pitching variations are insignificant.
 But if we observe a serious manoeuvre (micro11++), the pitching variation is evident.
 In fact, when the driver attempts to correct the right vehicle path, there is a load transfer between the rear and font axle, that causes the front struts flattening.
 The last recovery manoeuvre after the third obstacle is the heaviest one for the suspension system, producing an augment of the chassis pitching inclination.

-When the driver does not suddenly correct the path, there is a limited contact between wheel and ground and the strut is not stressed.
 In the following picture you can see the wedging inclination of an over-dumped vehicle.
 The variation range of this angle is not so wide as the roll one, but the chassis tendencies are visible.

 When there is an elevated wedging inclination of the chassis, near the limit allowed by the pinion-elastic gasket assembly, the silent block suddenly corrects its attitude and bring back the right chassis configuration.